mg-shawn-knight/tea-code-challenge/README.md

 * We are interested in the naming conventions, readability, structure and modularity of your implementation.
 * Variety and quality of the test cases.
 * Imagine that this small example is going to turn into a larger framework.
+* Please provide a link to download your code from any one of the following sources:
+Github,
+Google Drive,
+Dropbox,
+or OneDrive.
+We will compile it locally and run it.

 ### Assumptions